INDICATIONS

 Fat-Soluble Vitamin (FSV) Deficiency

-Obtain serum FSV levels at baseline and monitor during treatment, along with any clinical manifestations.
+Obtain baseline INR and FSV levels and monitor during treatment along with any clinical manifestations.
 If FSV deficiency is diagnosed, supplement with FSV.
-Discontinue Bylvay if FSV deficiency persists or worsens despite adequate FSV supplementation.
+Discontinue Bylvay if FSV deficiency persists or worsens despite adequate FSV supplementation and consider restarting once the patient is clinically stable.

 Adverse Reactions